aspose-words/Aspose.Words-Documentation/java/getting-started/aspose-words-features/aspose-words-for-android-via-java-api-differences-and-limitations/_index.md

 ## **Aspose.Words for Android via Java additional requirements**

-In order to use metered licensing feature and load documents or images by http/ftp protocols users should add following permission to their applications
+In order to use the metered licensing feature and load documents or images by HTTP/FTP protocols, users should add the following permission to their applications

+{{< highlight script >}}
 *&lt;uses-permission android:name="android.permission.INTERNET" /&gt;*
+{{< /highlight >}}

 ## **Public API Examples**